Why you can’t stop nitpicking your partner

 There’s no amount of talking, affirmations, or mental awareness that can change this pattern alone when the root of the behavior is trauma trapped in the body.
 You have to do the deeper work through your body and movement to release the trauma and rewire your nervous system so you can stop pushing away your partner.

-Even alternative approaches, such as EMDR and Brain Mapping, are often not enough to fully heal from the physical body or the nervous system.
+The latest trauma research shows that cognitive-based therapies cannot fully access trauma stored in the non-verbal brain and body.
+Even alternative approaches, such as EMDR and Brain-Mapping, are often not enough to fully heal trauma from the physical body or nervous system.

-This makes trauma healing a very frustrating journey for so many people.
-They often blame themselves for being “un-healable” and decide that they’re broken.
+This makes trauma healing a very frustrating journey for many people.
+They end up feeling stuck, even after spending decades of therapy and gaining so much self-awareness.

-Every human being is 100% neurophysiologically capable of healing from the past, because we all have wiring and neural pathways that can be rewired from fear and overprotection, to love and openness.
+Every human being is 100% neurophysiologically capable of healing deeply & wholly, because we all have neural pathways that can be rewired from fear and overprotection to love, joy, and openness.